JACKCHEN96/Large-Scale-Streaming-project/README.md

 A toy project of markting platform to manage call by using `Spark Streaming` as stream processor, `Django` as back-end, [`SB Admin 2`](https://startbootstrap.com/themes/sb-admin-2/) as front-end template and `Redis` as Message Queue.

-This is final project for COMS W4115 programming language & translator @ Columbia.
+This is final project for ELEN E6889 Large-Scale Stream Processing @ Columbia.

 ## Introduction